 You can also drive to a parking lot just beneath highpoint and walk up the boardwalk and rocky trail to a fire lookout on the East Peak.
 Most maps show the East Peak as the highest but recent close examination of aerial laser surveys show the West Peak, site of an fenced FAA facility as slightly higher.
 Peakbaggers of course hike to both peaks.

-Several agencies share responsibility for the Mount Tam and the Marin Headlands.
-The State Park overs some of the ares, with federal protection of the GGNRA and Muir Woods to the south and west Marin Municipal Water District lands to the north and east.
+Several agencies share responsibility for Mount Tamalpais and the Marin Headlands.
+California Dept. of Parks and Recreation protects some of the area, with federal protection of the GGNRA and Muir Woods to the south and west Marin Municipal Water District lands to the north and east.